monkins1010/Verusguideassets/VerusPay Installation Guide.md

 Now double click on your new `Verus wallet` session and you should be greeted with this:

 #### Downloading the Verus Command Line Wallet and installing it
+Go to:
 [https://github.com/VerusCoin/VerusCoin/releases](https://github.com/VerusCoin/VerusCoin/releases/latest)

-Pick the latest release. and find the Verus-CLI-Linux-v0.7.0-3-amd64.tgz
-at the current time of writing. right click on it and `copy link address`
+Pick the latest release. and find the Verus-CLI-Linux-v0.7.0-3-amd64.tgz  at the bottom, at the current time of writing. right click on it and `copy link address`

+type `wget` wallet session followed by a space then right click in the

 `wget https://github.com/VerusCoin/VerusCoin/releases/download/v0.7.0-3/Verus-CLI-Linux-v0.7.0-3-amd64.tgz`